kayazay/8-Week-SQL-Challenge/Dannys-Pizza-Runner/README.md

 ### B. RUNNER AND CUSTOMER EXPERIENCE - QUESTIONS AND SOLUTIONS

-To solve the questions in this challenge, I used the `joined_pizza` MATERIALIZED VIEW that was created in the DDL query.
+To solve the questions in this challenge, I used the MATERIALIZED VIEW - `joined_pizza` that was created in the DDL query.

 #### **Q1.
 How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01).**